 I.F.3.e.
 The Permittee shall document the visual inspection of one out of every 20 containers of used oil filters, labeled as properly drained, received at the facility, as required by Condition II.A.12 of this Permit.

 I.F.3.f.
+The Permitte shall document and maintain records showing the proper characterization, handling, and disposal of used oil related waste streams (Permit Condition I.J.) for a minimum of three years.

+I.F.3.g.
 Other records (e.g. training and financial assurance) required by R315-15 of the Utah Administration Code and this Permit.

 G. Operating Record

 I.G.1.
-The Permittee shall keep and maintain a written operating record (paper or electronic) until final closure of the facility that contains the following information:
+The Permittee shall keep and maintain a written operating record (paper or electronic), available to representatives of the Director, until final closure of the facility that contains the following information:

 I.G.1.a.
-All used oil analytical records (sampling and results of used oil analyses) required by R315-15-5.6 of the Utah Administrative Code and this Permit.
+All analytical records related to the sampling and analysis of used oil to determine if the used oil meets the specification requirements of R315-15 of the UAC and this Permit, prior to shipment from the facility.

 I.G.1.b.
+All records related to the sampling and analysis of used oil related waste streams, as defined in Permit Condition I.J., used to determine if the used oil waste streams are a hazardous waste prior to shipment from the facility.

+I.G.1.c.
 All summary reports and details of all incidents that require implementation of the Emergency Controls and Contingency Plan (Attachment 3).

-I.G.1.c.
-All records detailing the mass balance of oily wastewater received at the facility or generated at the facility via gravity separation and records documenting oily wastewater disposal.
+I.G.1.d.
+All records detailing the mass balance of oily wastewater received at the facility, the oily wastewater generated at the facility in tanks via gravity separation, and the oily wastewater generated from tank cleaning activities.

 I.H.
 Sampling and Analysis Plan

 I.H.1.
 The Permittee shall follow all sampling and analytical procedures in Condition II.D and II.E when conducting used oil sampling and analytical testing to meet the requirements of R315-15-5.6 of the Utah Administrative Code and this Permit.